theori-io/theori-io.github.io/_posts/2022-06-17-binary-searching-into-cvmserver.md

 ## Exploitation

-To demonstrate the vulnerability, from [the PoC code of CVE-2021-30724](https://gist.github.com/jhftss/1bdb0f8340bfd56f7f645c080e094a8b), change the number of `source` from 1 to 2.
+To demonstrate the vulnerability, using [the PoC code of CVE-2021-30724](https://gist.github.com/jhftss/1bdb0f8340bfd56f7f645c080e094a8b), change the number of `source` from 1 to 2.
 Executing the PoC multiple times will crash CVMServer due to the uninitialized value of `mappedLength[1]`.

 ```diff
 -    xpc_dictionary_set_value(req, "source", xpc_array_create(&xarr, 1));